top of page

 What was it like to collaborate on this cover design?

 I couldn’t have said it better.
-That’s the kind of art I want to keep creating—something that transcends location, background, and even time.
-Something that carries us from here… to somewhere more luminous.
+That’s the kind of art I aspire to create—something that transcends location, background, and even time.

 North Shore by David Caplan